Waste and recycling over the festive season

 The trees go through a long composting process to produce a material used for land regeneration and energy.

-All decorations must be removed from your tree and left where you would normally put out your refuse or recycling.
+All decorations must be removed from your tree.
+Leave the tree where you would normally put out your refuse or recycling.
 Please note that we cannot accept trees that are taller than two metres.

 Your collection calendar will show a yellow tree symbol to mark the day of your Christmas tree collection.